critick/teststack/README.md

 ### _Build your app Anywhere, just Break them Here_

-This is Testing Framework based on BDD principles in Ruby,used for manual test design, automated functional testing of products across Web, Mobile and API's and maintaining their live documentation open for everyone.
+This is Testing Framework based on BDD principles in Ruby.

+you can use this for

+* design test cases with cucumber
+* automate the tests with step definitions in ruby
+* executable-specifications and live documentation of featurres
+* execute tests suite for products Web , Mobile and API's interfaces

 [![Build Status](https://travis-ci.org/natritmeyer/site_prism.png)](https://travis-ci.org/Flutterbee/example-web)